mtlynch/mtlynch.io/_posts/2017-06-16-stole-siacoins.md

 Maybe this user had *sent* €2,000 to the wallet, but the money was trapped in Poloniex limbo.
 That meant the €2,000 might still be up for grabs because it would still reach the wallet eventually.

 This was a new, interesting problem.
 How do I steal the money if it hasn't arrived in the wallet yet and I don't know when it will get there?
 I decided to just write a batch script to keep transferring money from the exposed wallet to my own wallet.
-Or rather, I decided to learn how to write a batch script because my easiest available Sia instance was a a Windows virtual machine and I don't know how to write batch scripts in Windows.
+Or rather, I decided to learn how to write a batch script because my easiest available Sia instance was a Windows virtual machine and I don't know how to write batch scripts in Windows.
 Eventually, I churned out this fine piece of batch scripting:

 ```bat
 for /l %%x in (1, 0, 100) do (